Office: DeMoss 4032V

 Professor Donald is “homegrown” at Liberty.
 She graduated from Lynchburg Christian Academy, where she met her husband, Mike.
 She attended Liberty for one year before they married and then focused her energy on homemaking and caring for her son, Tommy.

 When the opportunity arose, she returned to Liberty to complete her BA in history with a minor in French and went on to earn the MA from University of North Carolina Greensboro.
 Her major concentration of study there was European history with a minor concentration in American history.
 She continued her studies in the doctoral program at George Mason University where she advanced to candidacy for the PhD in History in 2010.
-Her major field of study was Early Modern Europe and her minor fields were Early America and Early Modern Culture with addition course work in History and New Media.
+Her major field of study was Early Modern Europe and her minor fields were Early America and Early Modern Culture with additional course work in History and New Media.